ecency/docs/src/content/docs/faq.md

 Hive account names are permanent and accounts cannot be deleted.
 You can always [create a new account](/guides/create-account/).

+### How can I verify I own a Hive account?

+Sign a short message with your Hive account using [HiveSigner’s Sign Message page](https://hivesigner.com/signmessage).
+Copy the signed message output and confirm it on the **Verify** tab of the same page (or go directly to [hivesigner.com/verifymessage](https://hivesigner.com/verifymessage)).
+Sharing that verified signature lets support confirm ownership for GDPR or account deletion requests without exposing your keys.
+Account deletion on Ecency applies to front-end data only—blockchain content remains immutable.

 ### How do I sign in?

 Log in with your Hive username and master password, active key, or via [Hivesigner](https://hivesigner.com).
 For key details see [Account security and keys](/common/keys/).